Blog · Technical

 Which Shopify metafields matter for AI visibility?

-The fields that map directly to schema.org/Product properties.
+The fields that map to schema.org/Product properties.
 GTIN, brand, material, pattern, color, country_of_origin, gender, and age_group are the ones AI engines use to disambiguate a SKU and characterize it accurately.
-Variant-level color and size metafields matter when your variants should rank independently.
+Variant-level color and size matter when variants should surface independently.
 Beyond those, any field that feeds your Product JSON-LD is useful.

-Do metafields on their own affect AI search, or only via JSON-LD?
+Do metafields affect AI search on their own, or only via JSON-LD?

 Primarily via JSON-LD and the rendered PDP.
-Metafields are storage; their SEO and AI visibility effect comes from how your theme and schema apps surface them.
-A clean metafield with no schema wiring is invisible.
+Metafields are storage; the visibility effect comes from how your theme and schema wiring surface them.
+A clean metafield with no schema wiring is invisible to engines.
 The payoff appears when metafields flow into Product JSON-LD, visible PDP copy, or an llms.txt summary.

 Should metafields be product-level or variant-level?

-Variant-level for any field that differs between variants — color, pattern, size, GTIN.
-Product-level for fields shared across all variants — brand, material family, country of origin.
-Mixing levels is the source of most PDP schema bugs eCommerce Insights sees in Q1 2026.
+Variant-level for anything that differs between variants — color, size, GTIN, pattern.
+Product-level for fields shared across variants — brand, material family, country of origin.
+Mixing the levels is the source of most silent PDP schema bugs eCommerce Insights sees in 2026 audits.
 Match the metafield level to the property's natural scope.

 Are metafield definitions the same as metafield values?

-No. A metafield definition is the schema — namespace, key, type, validation rules — set once per store.
-A metafield value is the actual data on a product or variant.
-Shopify enforces the definition once it exists, which is why defining fields before bulk editing is worth the minor upfront effort.
+No. A definition is the schema — namespace, key, type, validation rules — set once per store under Settings, Custom data.
+A value is the actual data on a product or variant.
+Shopify enforces the definition once it exists, which is why defining fields with validation before bulk editing is worth the upfront effort.

 See every metafield gap on your catalog.

-eCommerce Insights scans your Shopify admin, audits every SKU's metafields and JSON-LD, and tells you which fixes move the visibility score most.
+eCommerce Insights reads your Shopify admin, audits every SKU's metafields and JSON-LD, and ranks the fixes by visibility return.